-9.4 Distinguished Marksman Badges
+10.4 Distinguished Marksman Badges

-The Distinguished Marksman Badge is a Distinguished Badge that may be earned by competitors with limitations or disabilities that require them to compete with adaptive firing positions, adaptive equipment, or special techniques in order to complete EIC rifle or pistol courses of fire.
+The Distinguished Marksman Badge is a Distinguished Badge that may be earned by competitors with limitations or disabilities that require them to compete with adaptive firing positions, adaptive equipment, or special techniques to complete an EIC rifle or pistol courses of fire.
 The Distinguished Marksman Badge may be earned in any CMP Rifle or Pistol discipline where EIC Matches are sponsored or sanctioned.
 The awarding of the Distinguished Marksman Badge is governed by this Rule:

-9.4.1 Competitor Eligibility
+10.4.1 Competitor Eligibility

-A competitor with a permanent disability or impairment who is approved by the CMP to participate in the Distinguished Marksman Program in accordance with Rule 2.5.2 b), is eligible to compete in EIC Matches and earn EIC credit points that count towards the awarding of the Distinguished Marksman Badge in accordance with Rule 9.4.2.
+A competitor with a permanent disability or impairment who is approved by the CMP to participate in the Distinguished Marksman Program in accordance with Rule 3.5.2 b), is eligible to compete in EIC Matches and earn EIC credit points that count towards the awarding of the Distinguished Marksman Badge in accordance with Rule 10.4.2.

-9.4.2 Criteria for Earning EIC Credit Points
+10.4.2 Criteria for Earning EIC Credit Points